rust-lang/rustc-dev-guide/src/ty.md

 ## Allocating and working with types

 To allocate a new type, you can use the various `mk_` methods defined on the `tcx`.
-These have names that correspond mostly to the various kinds of type variants.
+These have names that correspond mostly to the various kinds of types.
 For example:

 ```rust,ignore
 let array_ty = tcx.mk_array(elem_ty, len * 2);
 ```

-These methods all return a `Ty<'tcx>` – note that the lifetime you get back is the lifetime of the innermost arena that this `tcx` has access to.
-In fact, types are always canonicalized and interned (so we never allocate exactly the same type twice) and are always allocated in the outermost arena where they can be (so, if they do not contain any inference variables or other "temporary" types, they will be allocated in the global arena).
-However, the lifetime `'tcx` is always a safe approximation, so that is what you get back.
+These methods all return a `Ty<'tcx>` – note that the lifetime you get back is the lifetime of the arena that this `tcx` has access to.
+Types are always canonicalized and interned
+(so we never allocate exactly the same type twice).

 > NB.
 Because types are interned, it is possible to compare them for equality efficiently using `==`
 > – however, this is almost never what you want to do unless you happen to be hashing and looking